Activity

 diceysnikey

-diceysnikey 2 days ago
+diceysnikey about 2 months ago

 The animated background is a really good idea!
 When doing the visual overhaul sometime in the future, i’ll definitely do one.
 I already had the dangerous asteroid idea planned, coming probably in the next one :)